 I can’t stress this enough.
 Baking is a science.
-Most people can cook a roast or bolognese, but some have problems when it comes to baking.
-When your baking, you need to be precise.
+Most people can cook a roast or Bolognese, but some have problems when it comes to baking.
+When you’re baking, you need to be precise.
 All the ingredients do something, and if you get it wrong, it may not be what you expected.
 Too much flour will make your cookies dry and crumbly.
 Too much sugar and butter can make sugar cookies spread and lose their shape when baked.
 Think about the ingredients and what they do when they’re heated.
 For example, a little over 100°c, sugar turns to liquid, have you thought about that?

 Oven temperature is important.
 Just because your oven says, it is 160°c doesn’t mean it is.
 In fact, in my experience, a lot of ovens we use in our homes are a bit out?
 To solve this problem purchase an oven thermometer that you can place in your oven to see what the temperature really is.
+They’re not expensive.
 If your cookies are baking in an oven that is too cool, they’ll spread before the other ingredients have time to set up in the heat.
 Most cookies are cooked at reasonably high temperatures to prevent this from happening.
 You may not want to slowly melt the butter and sugar before the other ingredients have time to set in place.

 Your Baking Tray